yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 06/2026 I gave an invited talk "Rethinking the Scientific Workflow in the Age of LLMs" at [Integrated Computational Materials, Process and Product Engineering Conference (IC-MPPE 2026)](https://www.ic-mppe2026.org/).

 - 05/2026 I gave a keynote "Synthesizing Scientific Knowledge: From Biomedical Evidence to NLP Claims" at [the 3rd International Workshop on Natural Scientific Language Processing (NSLP 2026)](https://nfdi4ds.github.io/nslp2026/).

 - 04/2026 Our paper "[AutoForest](https://autoforest.s3.eu-de.cloud-object-storage.appdomain.cloud/index.html)" has been accepted at the ACL 2026 demo track!